Environmental Protection Agency

 Waste Licensing

-In 1996 the Environmental Protection Agency (EPA) began licensing certain activities in the waste sector.
+In 1996 the Environmental Protection Agency began licensing certain activities in the waste sector.
 These include landfills, transfer stations, hazardous waste disposal and other significant waste disposal and recovery activities.

 How do I obtain a waste licence?